-Teachers have three options for the MSEd degree (see below).
+Candidates can choose from four concentration options for the MSEd degree: Data-Driven Teaching, STEM, Urban Education, and Urban Education with Administration and Supervision.
 Each option consists of foundation coursework to support the development of teaching skills integrated with a concentration that would further develop knowledge in a specialized area.
-Within each of the three options, students can elect to pursue a specialization in Early Childhood Education, Elementary Education, and Secondary Education.
+Within each of the options, students can elect to pursue a specialization in Early Childhood Education, Elementary Education, and Secondary Education.
 All options include a final capstone project.

-- Science, Technology, Engineering, Mathematics (STEM): This two-year, 36-credit option consists of a combination of MSEd foundation coursework with a concentration in math and science education. - Urban Education: This two-year, 36-credit option consists of a combination of MSEd foundation coursework with a concentration in urban education. - Urban Education and Administration: This three-year, 51-credit option combines MSEd foundation coursework with a concentration in both urban education and school administration and supervision.
+- Data-Driven Teaching: This two-year, 36-credit option provides teacher preparation coursework with particular emphasis on data-driven assessment and instruction. - Science, Technology, Engineering, Mathematics (STEM): This two-year, 36-credit option consists of a combination of MSEd foundation coursework with a concentration in math and science education. - Urban Education: This two-year, 36-credit option consists of a combination of MSEd foundation coursework with a concentration in urban education. - Urban Education and Administration: This three-year, 51-credit option combines MSEd foundation coursework with a concentration in both urban education and school administration and supervision.
 After two years, students who successfully complete the program are awarded the 39-credit MSEd.
-In year three, students take an additional 12 credits and, upon successful completion of this final portion of the program, are awarded the Graduate Certificate in School Administration and Supervision.
-(See the program listing under the Department of Teacher Development for more information about the Graduate Certificate in School Administration and Supervision program.)
+In year three, students take an additional 12 credits and, upon successful completion of this final portion of the program, are awarded the Graduate Certificate in School Administration and Supervision.(See the program listing under the Department of Teacher Development for more information about the